top of page

 1) Do you have any kittens available?

 Check the adoptables page to see any animals available for adoption.
 Because we're a small rescue, we may not always have animals ready for adoption.
 Follow us on social media for the most up-to-date info.
-Our kittens tend to get adopted the day they're listed and often have waitlists.
+Young kittens tend to get adopted within days of being listed and frequently have waitlists.
 Please note: we only adopt kittens in pairs or to homes with another young cat.

 2) For kittens, why do I need to adopt a pair or have a cat at home?